 Thank you for visiting my profile.
-I am a qualified and experienced Person Centred Counsellor/ Psychotherapist, and I am currently offering individuals sessions to adults and young people (16+).
+I am a qualified and experienced Person Centred Counsellor and Psychotherapist, and I am offering online individuals sessions to adults and young people (16+).

-My experience has been quite varied, having worked for different community based, local and national organisations in Edinburgh and wider Scotland.
-I have carried out specialised work on areas such as unpaid Carers, families, single parents, adolescents and young adults, autism and developmental difficulties, domestic violence, trauma and addictions.
-Alongside my private practice, I am currently coordinating a counselling service for single parents as well as practicing in a University based students counselling service.
+My clinical experience is mainly built in community based, local and national organisations in Edinburgh and wider Scotland.
+I have carried out specialised work on areas such as unpaid Carers, families, single parents, adolescents and young adults, students, autism and developmental difficulties, domestic violence, trauma, complex trauma and addictions.
+In addition, I have coordinated and carried out development & advice work for local start-up counselling services.
+Currently, I manage my own private practice and also work as a Student Counsellor at the University of Edinburgh.

 My approach in therapy draws heavily from Humanistic theories and practices in Counselling and Psychotherapy.
-This means that as a therapist, during your counselling sessions, I will invest in building a trustful, authentic relationship with you.
+This means that I will invest in building a trustful, authentic relationship with you.
 You should expect to feel welcome and treated with respect, without judgement.
-I will be interested in hearing your own story and anything you choose to bring to counselling at this particular instance.
-I will work at your own pace and I will maintain an appreciation and regard in understanding your circumstances from your own point of view.
-I will be ‘checking in’ with you at times and I will ask you for feedback.
-This is so that I can help you assess how your sessions go, understand what parts you find helpful as well as the ones that you find unhelpful or difficult.
+I will be interested in hearing your own story and anything you choose to bring to counselling in your own time and pace.
+I will commit to invest in understanding your circumstances and experiences from your own point of view.
+I will be doing ‘check-ins’ with you at times and I will be asking you for feedback.
+This will help me assess how your sessions go, understand what parts you find helpful as well as the ones that you find unhelpful and/or difficult.

 Length of therapy and endings

 I will help you discuss and assess the length of time in counselling that is relevant and suitable for you in this instance.
 You may decide how long you wish to engage in therapy from the onset or you may also be unsure.
 There is no right or wrong amount of length in therapy and can vary between individuals or between different times in one’s life.
-Sometimes it may also depend on circumstances beyond your control such as finances, giving birth or moving house that may determine this length of time.
-You may but you do not have to decide in the first session or sessions.
-A lot of the times, endings in counselling happen ‘organically’ when you feel that a welcome shift, change or growth has taken place since we started working together and you become more and more hopeful that you do not need to see me anymore.
-Endings is an important part of therapy and I will help you talk about ending therapy to my best capacity.
+A lot of the times, endings in counselling happen ‘organically’ when you feel you will have reached your desired outcome.
+Endings is an important part of therapy and I will help you talk about ending therapy to my best capacity, when relevant.

 Thank you again for visiting my profile.
-If you have any queries, please don’t hesitate, I will do my best to answer promptly.
+I will do my best to answer to inquiries promptly.

 Training, qualifications & experience